 The first player to use all of their cubes is the winner.

-Two dice are needed for the numbers to 12 version.
-The directions stay the same.
+Two dice are needed for the numbers to 12 version, but the directions stay the same.
 You can have students add the numbers together for a challenge, or simply count on.

-You can download your free copy of the fire safety math game freebie here.
+You can download your free copy of the fire safety math game freebie by clicking here.